pauliwog/philter-ucsf/paul_genes/DOCUMENTATION.md

 However, upon closer examination and testing, I discovered that multiple regular expressions earlier in the pipeline captured the gene symbols as names—which meant that the whitelist, being at the bottom of the pipeline, never had a chance at the symbols.
 To fix this, I created a "safe" regex which I put into the pipeline near the top, ahead of the regexes which were obscuring gene symbols.
 This new regex would get to the gene symbols ahead of the other regexes and mark them as safe.
 I used the same technique of creating a safe regex or whitelist to address the obscurement of pathology terms.

 I also worked with David, my fellow summer intern, a little (it was his project) to create xml annotations for the test set of notes I used.
 I only provided some advice and tested his results.
 The annotations are xml files, and for each phi in a clinical note they contain the (1) phi type, (2) actual value, (3) start and stop indices of the value, and (4) an ID.
-The reason why I'm mentioning these is because having annotations is crucial to testing any sort of thing with Philter—they allow Philter to evaluate it's performance.
+The reason why I'm mentioning it is because having annotations is crucial to testing any sort of thing with Philter—they allow Philter to evaluate it's performance.
 For example, Philter, using one of these files, can identify real phi it obscured (true positives), which values it obscured but were actually safe (false positives), false and true negatives, etc, and then calculate metrics about its performance (eg. precision, recall, retention).
 So in order to determine how much the whitelists/safe regexes helped, I needed to create annotations for my test set.

-If some of my scripts are confusing, check out [details_on_scripts.md](https://github.com/pauliwog/philter-ucsf/blob/master/paul_genes/details_on_scripts.md).
+If some of my scripts are confusing, check out [details_on_scripts.md](https://github.com/pauliwog/philter-ucsf/blob/master/paul/details_on_scripts.md).

-Here is [my change-log](https://github.com/pauliwog/philter-ucsf/blob/master/paul_genes/CHANGE_LOG.md) which should have everything I added or modified.
+Here is [my change-log](https://github.com/pauliwog/philter-ucsf/blob/master/paul/CHANGE_LOG.md) which should have everything I added or modified.

-And [the README](https://github.com/pauliwog/philter-ucsf/blob/master/paul_genes/README.md) for the "paul_genes" folder gives an overview of what all my files are.
+And [the README](https://github.com/pauliwog/philter-ucsf/blob/master/paul/README.md) for the "paul" folder gives an overview of what all my files are.

 I gave [a presentation](https://docs.google.com/presentation/d/1dwseCcnEa1EtzFrpq7rRdgu64vwN-EiCecOAL3dY6nU/edit?usp=sharing) about my work which gives a good overview of what I did and how my modifications turned out (not quite up to date though).